petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/setting-up-sso.md

 1. Select `SAML 2.0` and click _Next_.

-1. Enter *liferaysaml* as the app name and click next.
+1. Enter `liferay-saml-{your.name}` as the app name and click next.

 1. Enter the following fields:
     - Single sign-on URL: *http://[your_lifray_saas_environment]/c/portal/saml/acs*